keval-savaliya/Job-Roll-Classification-Based-on-Resume-Parsing-/README.md

 step 8: Then convert into JSON data<br>
 Step 9: Apply testing for This data<br>

+# Text_extraction.ipynb<br>

+In this code we can extract text from .pdf, .docx, .jpg, .html formate of resume<br>
+we use PyPDF2, bs4, pytesseract, Pillow, python-docx moduls<br>

 # Skill_extraction.ipynb<br>

 In this code our aim is extract skills from the data<br>